tearitco/SRW-Engine-MV-Public/docs/manual.md

 * this.eraseEvent(event_id)

-	Remove the specified event with an animation.
+	Remove the specified event without an animation.

 * this.eraseEvents(startId, endId)

-	Remove the event between startId and endId.
+	Remove the events between startId and endId.

 * this.playerMoveTo(x, y)